Skip to main content

 Phase 5: Review and launch the watchlist

-1. Review the Watchlist summary to confirm the monitored profiles, engagement type, billing, signal processing method, and segment rules.
+Review the Watchlist summary to confirm the monitored profiles, engagement type, billing, signal processing method, and segment rules.
+With the updated billing model, the summary reflects that you only pay 50 credits when a signal is detected.
 Once everything looks correct, click Next to finalize the watchlist.

 Practical application